scientists-working-at-the-laboratory-picture-id484444598 (2) (1)

 • A bachelor of science in biology with a master’s degree in forensic investigation or criminal justice

 The Forensic Science Education Programs Accreditation Commission (FEPAC) offers programmatic accreditation for nearly 50 forensic science education programs in the United States.
 If attending a FEPAC-accredited program isn’t possible, forensic scientist George Schiro, who works as a DNA technical leader at the Scales Biological Laboratory, suggests that future forensic science professionals should pursue a bachelor’s degree in natural science that is “most suited to the field of forensic science in which you are interested.”
-He says, “The best thing to do is keep abreast of any curriculum guidelines for the various disciplines of forensic science […] by following the information from the National Commission on Forensic Science and its committees.”
+He goes on to say “The best thing to do is keep abreast of any curriculum guidelines for the various disciplines of forensic science […] by following the information from the National Commission on Forensic Science and its committees.”

 Regardless of the chosen degree pathway, all students should seek degrees from regionally or nationally accredited colleges and universities.
 Read on to learn more about forensic biology programs.